luckyape/la-footer/README.md

 # la-footer
-A sumple plugin for managing global fields like footer and social, using the WordPress Plugin Boilerplate.
+A simple plugin for managing global fields like footer and social, using the WordPress Plugin Boilerplate.